-Prince Charles says urban development key in climate fight – live Cop26 updates
+Boris Johnson compares climate crisis to ‘fall of Roman Empire’ – live

-Cop26 – latest news: Prince Charles says urban development key in climate fight, as summit to begin tomorrow
+Cop26 – latest news: Boris Johnson compares climate crisis to ‘fall of Roman Empire’ as summit begins tomorrow

 Follow live for the latest updates